 See the very best of rural Australia in Mildura

-Located in the Loddon Mallee region of Victoria, Mildura is a vibrant area that occupies land stretching from the Murray River to the outback.
+Located in the Loddon Mallee region, Mildura Victoria is a vibrant area that stretches all the way from the Murray River to the outback.
 With something for everyone, the region offers landscapes that are both perfect for holiday visits and as somewhere more permanent to settle down.

-The Murray River, a key Australian tourist destination, is at the heart of the Mildura region credit: Mildura Regional Development
+The Murray River, a key Australian tourist destination, is at the heart of the Mildura Victoria region.
+Supplied: Mildura Regional Development

 Located at the intersection of the Calder, Sturt, and Silver City Highways, Mildura is at the crossroads between South Australia, New South Wales, and Victoria.
 Both highways connect Mildura to Adelaide and Melbourne, giving residents a direct connection to two of Australia's largest cities.

-Covering most of Victoria's Mallee region, Mildura has one of the driest climates in Victoria.
+Covering most of Victoria's Mallee region, Mildura Victoria has one of the driest climates in the state.
 Average annual rainfall sits at 240 mm, and temperatures are the hottest in the state.
 With 77 days of sunshine annually and mild winters, this place is perfect for basking in the warmth.

-Fresh grapes in a Mildura vineyard credit: Mildura Regional Development
+Fresh grapes in a Mildura vineyard.
+Supplied: Mildura Regional Development

 The region is also known for nut production and processing; this large industry employs dozens of farmers, who grow almonds and pistachios.